rails/rails/guides/source/contributing_to_ruby_on_rails.md

 This works well for simple changes.
 However, if your changes are complicated or if the code in master has deviated significantly from your target branch, it might require more work on your part.
 The difficulty of a backport varies greatly from case to case, and sometimes it is simply not worth the effort.

 Once you have resolved all conflicts and made sure all the tests are passing, push your changes and open a separate pull request for your backport.
 It is also worth noting that older branches might have a different set of build targets than master.
-When possible, it is best to first test your backport locally against the Ruby versions listed in `.travis.yml` before submitting your pull request.
+When possible, it is best to first test your backport locally against the oldest Ruby version permitted by the target branch's `rails.gemspec` before submitting your pull request.

 And then... think about your next contribution!